Hot Cognition

 Hot Cognition.
 Psychology Fanatic article feature image

 Hot cognitions, also known as affect-laden cognitions or emotionally charged thoughts, play a significant role in behaviors and goal pursuit.
-Hot cognitive processes refer to motivations strongly influenced by emotions and profoundly impact on decision-making, perception, memory, and problem-solving abilities.
+These cognitive processes refer to motivations strongly influenced by emotions and profoundly impact on decision-making, perception, memory, and problem-solving abilities.

 The concept of “hot cognition” was first presented by Robert Abelson (Abelson, 1963).
 The cognitive movement crowd did not readily accept the theory of hot and cold cognitions because of the strong association with emotions.
 During the time, psychology strongly emphasized cognitions over emotions.
 Perhaps, the cognitive movement was rebelling against the earlier behaviorism hold on psychology that rejected cognitions as a magical, unscientific approach to human behavior.